HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## TLB and Cache Models

 With the access time gap between a CPU and main memory, caches are an essential component.
-The pipeline design makes a reference to memory during instruction fecth and then optional data access.
-Since both operations potentially take place  for different instructions but in the same cycle, a seperate **instruction cache** and **data cache** is a key part of the overall architecture.
+The pipeline design makes a reference to memory during instruction fetch and then optional data access.
+Since both operations potentially take place  for different instructions but in the same cycle, a separate **instruction cache** and **data cache** is a key part of the overall architecture.
 These two caches are called **L1 caches**.
 In addition, there could be a joint L2 cache to serve both L1 caches.

-Computers with virtual addressing simply cannot work without a **translation lookaside buffer** (TLB).
+Computers with virtual addressing simply cannot work without a **translation look-aside buffer** (TLB).
 For each instruction using a virtual address for instruction fetch and data access a translation to the physical memory address needs to be performed.
-The TLB is a kind of cache for translations and comparable to the data caches, separate instrcution and data TLBs are the common implementation.
+The TLB is a kind of cache for translations and comparable to the data caches, separate instruction and data TLBs are the common implementation.

 ### Joint TLBs